-This simple black bean vegetable soup packs a serious amount of flavor.
+This simple vegan black bean soup with tomatoes packs a serious amount of flavor.
 Tomatoes and black beans are simmered in a wine and vegetable broth, flavored with onions, garlic, jalapeño, cumin, oregano, lime, and cilantro.

-Start to finish, this fresh tasting soup will be on the table in well under 30 minutes, making it a super quick, healthy meal that I find myself coming back to over and over again.
+Start to finish, this fresh-tasting soup will be on the table in well under 30 minutes, making it a super quick, nutritious, meatless meal that I find myself coming back to over and over again.
 Perhaps you will too.

 The first time I made a version of this black bean soup with tomatoes was after reading Hugh Fearnley-Whittingstall's cookbook The River Cottage Veg.

 Hugh urges his readers to eat less meat in general so that when we DO choose to eat it, we can afford to purchase higher quality, responsibly raised meat.

 This was a message that resonated with me then and even more so today.
 I cannot imagine ever choosing to give up meat entirely.
 But, in general, most of us probably eat way more of it than is good for our health or good for the welfare of the animals we raise for food, or good for our environment.